CryptoKidzz/CryptoKidzz/README.md

 ## How to Participate in Airdrops

-1. **Follow my repositories**: I regularly update them with details on new and ongoing airdrops.
+1. **Follow my telegram**: I regularly update them with details on new and ongoing airdrops.
 2. **Check the instructions**: Each airdrop has different requirements.
 Make sure to read the instructions carefully.
 3. **Stay Consistent**: Airdrops often require you to follow social media accounts, join Telegram groups, or complete simple tasks like filling out forms.
 4. **Automate with Scripts**: If you want to make the process easier, check out my automation scripts that can save you time.